bokrosf/snake/docs/devlog.md

 Contains architectural decisions, problems.
 Used as a development diary to look back later on the process.

+# Unsubscribe during send
+2024-10-28

+### Problem
+- When a reciever unsubscribes from a message while handling it then segmentation fault can occur.
+- Segmantation fault occurs because of iterator invalidation.
+The send method iterates through all the handlers and calls them sequentially.
+When unsubscribe called then the handler removed from the container.

+### Solution
+- Handler removal can only happen if there is no active sending.
+- If there is an active sending then the handler marked for removal.
+- After sending all marked handlers are removed.
+- This means if a handler was subscribed it gets the message even if unsubscribed during a send call.
+- If there is no active sending during the unsubscribe call then the handler physically removed.

 # Pausing the game
 2024-10-27